jesu-smartia05/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Diff = A ⊕ B ⊕ Bin B = A'Bin + A'B + BBin

 ## Procedure
+*Connect the supply (+5V) to the circuit. *Switch ON the main switch. *If the output is 1, then the led glows.

 Write the detailed procedure here